Sea Aggie Band

 Parents: Look at the Texas A&M Maritime Academy Parent's Association FACEBOOK page for information and Q and A.

-The Texas Maritime Academy is an integral part of Texas A&M University at Galveston.
-The Corps of Cadets at Texas Maritime Academy consists of two different groups of students:
+The Texas A&M Maritime Academy is an integral part of Texas A&M University at Galveston.
+The Corps of Cadets consists of four different groups of students:

-- The Merchant Marine Licensing program - Cadets seeking licenses to work as Merchant Marine Officers.
-These Cadets have no military commitment, but may later choose to join a U.S. Navy Reserve.
+- The Merchant Marine Licensing (LO) program - Cadets seeking licenses to work as Merchant Marine Officers.
+The LO Program requires a minimum of three (3) years at Texas A&M Maritime Academy.

 - The NROTC College Program.
 Cadets, called Midshipmen, in this program are competing for Navy scholarships, and agree to serve in the U.S. Navy after graduation.
 Click here to read about these program requirements.

 All of these groups, although different in function, are in the Corps of Cadets.
 Cadets wear uniforms to school, jointly participate in training and other Corps activities.

 Cadets seeking the Texas A&M Maritime Academy U.S. Merchant Marine (LO) licensing may choose to major in Marine Transportation, Marine Engineering Technology, Marine Biology License Option or Marine Sciences License Option, and the Masters of Maritime Administration and Logistics.
 Navy ROTC Midshipmen may choose any major offered at Texas A&M University at Galveston.

 - Cadets who are seeking Merchant Marine Licensing (License Option or LO Cadets) do not have a military obligation.

 - Cadets in the Navy ROTC Midshipmen compete for scholarships and enter a contractual agreement to serve active duty in the U.S. Navy upon graduation.